JorgeO620/Boggle/sprint4.md

 **Frontend**

 In sprint 4, we changed the UI of the login screen and made it more proffesional looking to make it appeal to a user.
 We also made changes to the home screen to where it displays recruiter information and a litttle summary about them.
-We also implemented a box to display current events and new.
-We also created an about us page where it displays a little bit of background of our company and added an address,phone number , and company email.
+We also implemented a box to display current events and news configured to each user and their previous searches and related interests.
+We also created an about us page where it displays a little bit of background of our company and added an address, phone number, and company email.
 We made changes to the "my profile" page where it is able to display a users profile information.
 We also impleneted a "connect" tab where users are able to connect with recruiters and be able to send them messages.

 **Fronted Cypress Test**